-Patients often need multiple tests to rule out other causes of their symptoms, including meningitis, obstructive hydrocephalus, tumors and blockage of the veins that drain blood away from the brain.
+You’ll likely need multiple tests to rule out other causes of your symptoms (such as meningitis, obstructive hydrocephalus, tumors and blockage of the veins that drain blood away from the brain).

-- Eye exam to test for vision loss and papilledema, which occurs when a portion of back of the eye becomes swollen
+- Eye exam to test for vision loss and papilledema (swelling of the optic nerve)

-- Hearing test to look for any other cause of tinnitus
+- Hearing test to look for any other causes of tinnitus

-- Lumbar puncture (spinal tap) to measure the brain and spinal fluid pressure and check for the presence of bacteria or viruses and rule out meningitis
+- Spinal tap (lumbar puncture) to measure the brain and spinal fluid pressure and check for bacteria or viruses

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.